-Why and how we process data What data is processed Legal grounds

-Account in My activity.

-Location information,

-such as may

-be

-determined

-by GPS, IP

-address and

-other data

-from sensors

-on or around

-your device,

-depending in

-part on your

-device and

-account

-settings.

-Information from

-publicly

-accessible

-sources, such as

-information that's publicly

-available online

-(like if your name

-appears in a

-local newspaper

-article) or from

-other public

-sources.

-Information from

-our trusted

-partners, such as

-from directory

-services who

-provide us with

-business

-information to be

-displayed on

-Google's

-services, or
+Why and how we process data What data is processed Legal grounds your Google Account in My Activity.
+Location information, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
+Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
+Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's

-processed Legal grounds security partners who provide us with information to protect against abuse.
-To develop new Google services, products and features Examples of processing The information processed will depend on how you use Google services and your settings, The legal grounds for processing this information will depend on how you use Google services and your activities: • Understanding how but could include the following: settings, but could include the following: people organised their photos in Picasa, Google's first photos app, helped us to design and launch Google Photos.
-Things that you create or provide to us: Content that you create, When necessary for our legitimate interests and those of third parties, including to: Understanding how users view and creators generate short-form content helped Google to develop new YouTube services. upload or receive (like photos, videos, emails, docs and spreadsheet Develop new products and features that are useful for our users.
-For example, understanding Depending on your settings, we can save audio recordings of voice interactions with services like Google Search, Assistant, Maps and Gboard to s).
-Google Dashboard allows you to manage information associated with specific products. how people used photos in Picasa, Google's first photos app, helped us design and launch Google Photos.
-Or using technologies.

-We use publicly available information online or from other public sources to help train new machine learning models and your name that's publicly or from other public sources to help train
+Why and how we process data What data is processed services, or Legal grounds security partners who provide us with information to protect against abuse.
+To develop new Google services, products and features The information processed will depend on how you use Google services The legal grounds for processing this information will depend on how you use Google Examples of processing activities: and your settings but could include the following: services and your settings but could Understanding how people organized their photos in Picasa, Google's first photos app, helped us design and launch Google Photos.
+Understanding how users view and creators generate short-form content helped Google develop new YouTube services.
+Depending on your settings, we can save audio recordings of voice interactions with services like Google Search, Assistant, Maps, and Gboard to develop and improve Google audio technologies. following: Things you create or provide to us: Content you create, upload, or receive (like photos, videos, emails, docs and spreadsheet s).
+Google Dashboard allows you to manage information associated with specific products.
+Personal information that you When necessary for our legitimate interests and those of third parties, including to: Develop new products and features that are useful for our users.
+For example, understanding how people used photos in Picasa, Google's first photos app, helped us design and launch Google Photos.
+Or using information that's publicly available online We use publicly available information online or from other public sources to help train new machine provide us when you create a Google Account (like or from other public sources to help train Google's Al models and learning models and build foundational technologies that power various Google products such as Google Translate, Gemini Apps, and interactions with AI models and technologies like Gemini Apps to develop, train, finetune, and improve these models to better handle your requests, and update their classifiers and filters including for safety, language understanding, and factuality.